-That is why constructing a well-conceived plan is the foundation of every successful digital marketing campaign.
+That is why constructing a well-conceived plan is the foundation of every successful digital marketing campaign for your small business.
 In a way, this plan acts as a roadmap for your marketing efforts on your journey towards success.
 What’s more, competing online doesn’t require a large corporate budget if you know exactly what you should be doing with your resources.

-Here’s a step-by-step guide to help you do just that.
+Here’s a step-by-step guide to help you develop a digital marketing plan for your small business.

 Step 1: Conduct market research